rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 _Complexity is a super food for bugs._

-Here is my quick summary: subtyping is complex and it weakens the type safety.
+Here is my quick summary: subtyping is complex and it weakens type safety.
 TS tries to recover the safety by building complex narrowing semantics around a selected set of JS operators.
 There are many inconsistencies in both the implementation of subtyping and the implementation of narrowing semantics.

 ### Comparative complexity

 A "type enthusiast" will associate types with correctness, even formal verification.
-To me, words "messy" and "type" are self contradictory.
+To me, the words "messy" and "type" are self contradictory.
 TS "types" support some interesting features but are a mess.

 I want to contrast the above `===` and `eq` examples against a programming language that has been designed around types from the beginning.
-An example could be an FP language like Elm, PureScript, or Haskell (I am not that familiar with ReasonML or OCaml).
+An example could be an FP language like Elm, PureScript, or Haskell (I am not that familiar with ReasonML or OCaml)[^langs].
-These language have much simpler types.
+These languages have much simpler types.
 The safety around equality does not require any special narrowing semantics.
 You get it for free in any DIY function that has 2 arguments sharing the same generic type (only they call it polymorphic not generic).

+[^langs]:  All can be used for frontend development and can be compiled to JS.

 One underlying reason for this is the lack of complex subtyping and OO features. `eq(x,y)` will not compile if `x` and `y` have different types.
 There is no way to unify `x` and `y` to some supertype because there are no subtypes or supertypes.
 But, you may say, JS object polymorphism is very useful.
 All the 3 languages listed above provide support for polymorphic record types[^2], only they use much simpler techniques than subtyping to achieve it.